mfbliposome/AmphiFoundation/README.md

   4. Concentration effect analysis (FM_Concentration_affect*.ipynb)
      These notebooks analyze how varying amphiphile concentrations affect model predictions and vesicle formation.

-### Folder `data/`
+### Folder `envs/`
-In this folder, it stores the data files for the foundation model related analysis and microscopy images:
-- `Intermediate/`

-  Contains intermediate data files and model files

-- `Literature/`

-  Contains the data from literature and it has 3 subfolders: `surfactant_paper`, `binary_paper`, `amphiphile_paper`

-- `Tempplates_microscopy/`

-  Contains the templates that are used for microscopy image analysis.

-  See details in here: [[Data description](https://github.com/hliu56/AmphiFoundation/blob/main/data/README.md)]

--  Original microscopy image data and vesicles detection results can be seen in [[Zenodo link](https://doi.org/10.5281/zenodo.17401465)]

-Note, in this repository, we have used the terms 'similar' and 'dissimilar' as a shorthand for hydrocarbon and fluorocarbon amphiphiles.
-However, in the manuscript, we have opted to use the formal name, hydrocarbon and fluorocarbon amphiphiles, to elucidate their chemical structures.
+This folder contains the Python environment specifications required to reproduce the computational experiments.
+It includes the base environment used for general analysis and additional environments for different foundation models.

 ### Folder `results/`
-In this folder, it contains the results produced by working notebooks.
+This folder contains the results produced by working notebooks.

-### Folder `envs/`

 ## Software requirements and installation
-1. Base environment
+- Base environment

    Used for data processing, training, and evaluation of machine learning models.
 The detailed environment dependencies can be seen in here: `envs/base_environment.yml`.
    The installation can be done with: